albaye/FarmBeats_project/Aware_Kits/Lab2_WaterYourPlant/Alarm_system/Device_Template_IoTC.md

 1. Take note of the **ID Scope**, **Device Id** and **Primary key**.

-1. Update these entries on your raspberry pi
+1. Update these environment variables in the `.env` file on your raspberry pi

 ------------------